LoganTML/LoganTML/README.md

 ## Projects

+- **Tabulator**: A chrome extension that groups tabs by URL, immediately reducing clutter and improving organization.
+Currently awaiting review on the Chrome Web Store.
+Code available [here](https://github.com/LoganTML/tabulator).
 - **Bro2Bro**: A web application based on an app from the TV show Silicon Valley.
 Created using HTML/CSS, JavaScript, Express.js, Node.js, and Socket.io.
 Features chat room creation and sending variations of the word "Bro."
+Code available [here](https://github.com/LoganTML/bro2bro).
 <!--
 - **Git 2**: A program initially built for COMP 322 using C++ allowing users to save, compare, search, and restore previous versions of their files.
 I am working on expanding it by creating a GUI and allowing it to access multiple files simultaneously.